koenrane/KR-new-site/content/import/towards-a-new-impact-measure.md

 - We penalize the actions individually in order to prevent _ex post_ offsetting and ensure dynamic consistency.
 - Trivially, plans composed entirely of ∅ actions have 0 penalty.
 - Although we used high-level actions for simplicity, the formulation holds no matter the action granularity.
-- As long as $\textit{ImpactUnit} > 0$, it will appropriately scale other impacts, as we expect it varies right along with those impacts it scales.
+- As long as $\text{ImpactUnit} > 0$, it will appropriately scale other impacts, as we expect it varies right along with those impacts it scales.
 Although having potentiallysmall denominators in utility functions is generally bad, I think it's fine here.
-- If the current step's immediate or long-term $\textit{ImpactUnit}=0$, we can simply assign 1.01 penalty to each non-$\varnothing$ action, compelling the agent to inaction.
+- If the current step's immediate or long-term $\text{ImpactUnit}=0$, we can simply assign 1.01 penalty to each non-$\varnothing$ action, compelling the agent to inaction.
 If we have the agent indicate that it has entered this mode, we can take it offline immediately.
 - One might worry that impact can be "hidden" in the lesser of the long-term and immediate penalties; halving $N$ fixes this.

 ### Penalty Permanence